teamclairvoyant/skills-base/README.md

 - Maven
 - MySQL DB

-### Steps how to run servvice locally using IntelliJ IDE.
+### Steps how to run service locally using IntelliJ IDE.
 To run the application locally follow the below steps:
 1) Open intelliJ Idea
 2) Go to file >> New >> Project from Version Control